FloatingGhost/LudumDare6/README.md

 #Proof

-You are Timothy Ignucius Norman Foyle, foremost member of the "United People's Investigatory Force", tasking yourself with exposing the lies of the lizard people in power.
+You are Timothy Ignucius Norman Foyle, foremost member of the "United Peoples' Investigatory Force", tasking yourself with exposing the lies of the lizard people in power.

 Reptilians such as politicians, monarchs and anyone more